jeromefellus-sekoia/meshroom/docs/tutorial.md

 * some typical capabilities of a standard EDR have been automatically added to `definition.yaml` (such as an events consumer, an alerts producer, an containment executor, *etc*).
 * some basic hooks have been set in boilerplate files, ready for your own implementation of how a myedr tenant can be remotely provisioned and controlled.

-Since myedr is advertised as intelligence-driven, let's add three capabilities, by editing its `definition.yaml`:
+Since myedr is advertised as intelligence-driven, let's add three more capabilities, by editing its `definition.yaml`:

 ```yaml
 consumes: